 One of the biggest benefits is that it can lead to increased power and performance.

-A cold air intake is an aftermarket addition to a vehicle that increases its horsepower and torque by bringing colder air into the engine.
+A cold air intake is an aftermarket addition to a vehicle that increases horsepower and torque by bringing colder air into the engine.

 Improve fuel economy